 Ryan C. BeattieStaff | Medical Devices and Drugs

 On May 2, 2016, a jury awarded Gloria Ristesund $55 million, which included $5 million in actual damages and $50 million in punitive damages.
 In February 2016, another jury awarded the family of Jacqueline Fox $72 million, holding Johnson & Johnson liable for her ovarian cancer death.
-In that verdict, $62 million was punitive damages.
+In that verdict, $62 million in punitive damages were awarded.
 The purpose of awarding punitive damages is to punish a company for wrongdoing and to compel it to change its actions.

-Prior to joining Beasley Allen, Ryan worked at Hickman, Goza & Spragins, PLLC in Oxford, Miss., and Chapman, Lewis & Swan, PLLC in Clarksdale, Miss.
+Prior to joining Beasley Allen, Ryan worked at Hickman, Goza & Spragins, PLLC in Oxford, Mississippi, and Chapman, Lewis & Swan, PLLC in Clarksdale, Mississippi.

-Ryan and his wife, Heidi, make their home in Montgomery with their two dogs, Max and Bentley.
+Ryan and his wife, Heidi, make their home in Montgomery, Alabama, with their two dogs, Max and Bentley.
 They attend Frazier United Methodist Church and Bible study group.
-In his free time, Ryan enjoys hunting, fishing, sports – especially following the Nebraska Huskers – and anything else outdoors.
+In his free time, Ryan enjoys hunting, fishing, sports—especially following the Nebraska Huskers—and anything else outdoors.
 He is a member of Ducks Unlimited and Delta Upsilon fraternity.